Koed00/django-q/README.md

 ### Hooks

 Packages can be assigned a hook function, upon completion of the package this function will be called with the Task object as the first argument.

-### Management command
-Start the cluster with `./manage.py qcluster`

-###Admin integration
-Django Q registers itself with the admin page to show failed and succesful tasks.
-From there task results can be read or deleted.
-If neccesary, failed tasks can be reintroduced to the queue.

 ### Todo
 I'll add to this README while I'm developing the various parts.